jeffreywolf/landscape/README.md

 datasets and use machine learning models on top of a dataset API.

-## Introduction
+### Introduction
 `landscape` provides simple interfaces to raster data and a dataset API for machine learning pipelines.
 Geospatial functionality is provided by GDAL and the dataset API uses numpy's ndarray.  `landscape` is compatible with Python 3.5+.

-## Installation
+### Installation

 `landscape` is available on GitHub.
 This version of landscape requires Python 3.5 or later. `landscape` is dependent on `numpy`, `scipy`, and `gdal`.

 The simplest way to get a Python environment set up to use this library is through using Anaconda.
 1. Download Anaconda (https://www.continuum.io/downloads). `landscape` requires Python >=3.5.
 2. Create a conda environment for using `landscape`.
 GDAL from the conda-forge repository is recommended.
-The `landscape` package is was designed for use as part of a machine learning pipeline.
+The `landscape` package is designed for use as part of a machine learning pipeline.
 Here is an example of a typical `landscape` environment.
 ```
 conda create -c conda-forge -n landscape python=3.6.1 tensorflow gdal keras ipython jupyter hdf5 h5py scikit-learn
 ```